YostLabs/3SpaceSuite-Python/README.md

 ![](docs/assets/gifs/GradientDescent.gif)

 To calibrate the gyroscope, set the sensor on a flat motionless surface and click the **Auto Calibrate Gyros** button.
 The sensors LED will blink on/off until the process is complete.\
-<small>NOTE: At the time of writing, the **Auto Calibrate Gyros** button is actually in the Orientation tab, but is planned to be moved.
+<small>NOTE: At the time of writing, the **Auto Calibrate Gyros** button is in the Orientation tab, but is planned to be moved.
 Check there if you can not find it.</small>

 For the calibration to persist across power cycles, make sure to commit settings by going to the settings tab and pressing the **Commit Settings** button.